jacobmarks/text-to-image/README.md

 This plugin is a Python plugin that allows you to generate images from text prompts and add them directly into your dataset.

-It demonstrates how to do the following:

-- use Python to create an operator with different options depending on user choices
-- use `componentProps` to customize the UI
-- download images from URL and add them to the dataset

 :warning: This plugin is only verified to work for local datasets.
 It may not work for remote datasets.